Shispare: Climbing history

 The next attempt was in 1989 by members of the Ryukoku University Alpine Club in Japan, led by Masato Okamoto.
 The group was on the mountain for almost two months, but was not able to summit; their high point was around 7200 m.

 In 1994, a group from the Komono Alpine Club in Japan, led by Yukiteru Masui, achieved the second ascent of the peak.
 They reached Base Camp on June 18, and Masui, Kokubu, and Ozawa reached the summit on July 20.
 They followed the same route as the first ascent party and climbed in a similar style, with a similar amount of fixed rope.

+In 2017, Japanese climbers Kazuya Hiraide and Kenrou Nakazima made the first alpine-style ascent via the previously unclimbed northeast route, and they won the Piolets d'Or prize.

 The Himalayan Index lists no other ascents or attempts of this peak.

-Climbing

-The first (and second) ascent route is described above.
-It is likely that any other ascent route would involve (at least) similar difficulties, making this a highly challenging peak.